 How about an API?
 What job is your developer accomplishing with your API?
 How does that determine what routes to provide and what parameters to expose?

-If you’ve ever had to write an essay or blog post, you know sometimes it’s not easy.
+If you’ve ever had to write an essay or blog post, you know that sometimes, it’s not easy.
 Something I’ve learned about writing that has helped me is to not write and edit at the same time.

 Same goes with writing code.
 If you’re goal is to ship, then who cares (right now, at least) that you’re copying code and not being DRY.
-Put that tenth callback in that single 400 line index.js file, get it to work, then refactor that later when you have your “Editing” hat on.
+Put that tenth callback in that single 400-line index.js file, get it to work, then refactor that later when you have your “Editing” hat on.
+(Remember, one hat at a time!)

 If you’re interested in continuing to improve and/or maintain your code, then, for future you’s sake, revisit it later, clean it up, and make it human readable.